Spartacus (film)

-Douglas, whose company Bryna Productions was producing the film, removed original director Anthony Mann after the first week of shooting.
-Kubrick, with whom Douglas had made Paths of Glory (1957), was brought on board to take over direction.
+Douglas, whose company Bryna Productions was producing the film, removed original director Anthony Mann after three weeks of shooting.
+Kubrick, with whom Douglas had made Paths of Glory (1957), took over as director.
 It was the only film directed by Kubrick where he did not have complete artistic control.
 Screenwriter Dalton Trumbo was blacklisted at the time as one of the Hollywood Ten.
 Douglas publicly announced that Trumbo was the screenwriter of Spartacus, and President John F. Kennedy crossed American Legion picket lines to view the film, helping to end blacklisting; Howard Fast's book had also been blacklisted and he had to self-publish the original edition.

-The film won four Academy Awards (Best Supporting Actor for Ustinov, Best Cinematography, Best Art Direction and Best Costume Design), and became the biggest moneymaker in Universal Studios' history, until it was surpassed by Airport (1970).
+The film won four Academy Awards (Best Supporting Actor for Ustinov, Best Cinematography, Best Art Direction and Best Costume Design) from six nominations.
+It also received six nominations at the Golden Globes, including Woody Strode’s only career Golden Globe nomination (for Best Supporting Actor), ultimately winning one (Best Motion Picture – Drama).
+At the time of the film’s release, it was the highest grossing film in Universal Studios' history, which it remained until it was surpassed by Airport (1970).
 In 2017, it was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."